 This will only take place under exceptional circumstances if confirmed to be a medical necessity and only with written permission from parents.
+Advice may be sort from the school nursing team and/or medical professionals involved.
 It will always be, only at the discretion of the Headteacher and Governors.
 It will not happen without the agreement of the staff members once they have received training from a relevant health professional.
-Two adults, at least one of whom must be the same gender as the child, must be present for the administration of such treatment.
+Two adults, at least one of whom must be the same gender as the child, must be present for the administration of such treatment which may include but is not limited to support with peg feeding, rectal medication or assisting with a catheter.
 All such treatment will be recorded.

-Please refer to nappy changing policy for specific information for this area of intimate care.
+Please refer to the nappy changing policy for specific information for this area of intimate care.